A crawlspace is considered as the area in the home between the ground level and…

 Even without a leaking roof improper ventilation of an attic may lead to abnormal mold growth in areas that experience changing climates.
-By being cold in winter months the build up of moisture occurs which is then followed by the warmth of summer months.
+By being cold in winter months the buildup of moisture occurs which is then followed by the warmth of summer months.
 These occurrences if not monitored as well as a lack of ventilation will encourage the growth of mold within the property’s attic.
 It is advised that a fan within the attic as well as ridge vents be utilized to ensure that moisture is not consistently being trapped within this part of the home’s envelope.
-Being aware and consistently monitoring this part of the home is essential to prevent these ideal situation from occurring.
+Attic baffles are also recommended where soffits vents are available.
+This prevents insulation from blocking airflow within the Attic.
+Being aware and consistently monitoring this part of the home is essential to prevent these ideal situations from occurring.

 Improper or insufficient insulation

 Insulation is used to ensure that the occupants of the home are benefiting from the advantages of placing this building material within the home.
 In changing climates insulation ensures that the home is kept warm within the winter and cool within the summer.
 This building material is ideal in reducing the expenses associated with the heating and cooling of the home, unfortunately this scenario can be detrimental if underutilized or installed improperly.
 If underutilized the attic is not being sufficiently cooled within warmer months and will be colder in winter months (may result in excessive moisture to this part of the home as well as an increased utility bill).
 If installed improperly by blocking soffit vents within the attic this scenario may cause improper ventilation to occur.